Advaya24/bankmachine_simulation/phase1/README.txt

     * Viewing account creation requests issued by the user (this appears simply as text), which the manager can then go to create (or not).
     * Undo most recent transaction - cancels the most recent transaction of a specific account.
+    * Set time - this can be done anytime the manager is logged in.
+It may be done as many times as wished.

 The user can do the following when logged in:
     *